Do not hesitate to give us a call. We are an expert team and we are happy to talk to you.

 Below the ruins of Phuyupatamarka “town over the clouds” (3800m/12464ft): Inca relay, impresses by its circular walls and its ingenious system of aqueducts that still supplies the baths.
 We enjoy a superb view on the snow-capped peaks and the Urubamba Valley.
 The descent of the other side is done under a thick canopy of bamboo.

 On the merits appear the extraordinary ruins of Wiñay Wayna (2700m/8829ft) on a rocky spur at the heart of the forest and overlooking the Urubamba Valley.
 Dominated by a vast array of Inca terraces, the urban complex is separated in two by a grand staircase leading to a ceremonial area.
-This is where we will spend our last night in tents.

 After our breakfast at 4:30am we will head, equipped with our flashlights, to the Inti Punku (Sun Gate) to get the first glimpse of Machu Picchu and watch the sunrise over Machu Picchu.

-The last triumphal descent will take almost one hour before visiting the citadel of Machu Picchu (2400m//7874f) around 8.00am.
+The last triumphal descent will take almost one hour before visiting the citadel of Machu Picchu (2400m / 7874f) around 8.00am.
 You can enjoy its spiritual charm during a guided tour (about two hours) that helps you to understand the meaning and ancient use of the different buildings.

 From Machu Picchu there will be a bus awaiting you to take you down to Aguas Calientes.
 Here you can soak away your aches and pain in the town’s hot springs (S10).
 We will leave Aguas Calientes in the afternoon.